 Fortunately, most of these problems arise from a few common errors that are easy to avoid, including:

-Unprimed cuts.
-The biggest cause of moisture absorption is failing to prime, paint, or caulk cuts made in the field.
+The biggest cause of moisture absorption in fiber-cement siding is failing to prime, paint, or caulk cuts made in the field.
 Yes, most siding installers would be happy to never touch a can of paint, but the painter’s brush- or spray-applied finish to the surface of the siding won’t seal those unprotected cuts.
-If they aren’t primed before the siding is nailed to the wall, the board can absorb moisture and swell.
+If they aren’t primed before the fiber-cement siding is nailed to the wall, the board can absorb moisture and swell.

 In the South, 1 inch of clearance from shingles is recommended, but in the North, where snow can pile up in that intersection, the best practice is a 2-inch gap.
 Check with the siding manufacturer for the proper clearance, and don’t forget to prime the cuts!